Jeroen88/EasyOpenTherm/examples/README.md

 The following sensors are always added:
 - EasyOpenTherm xxxx Boiler Setpoint: showing the setpoint of the central heating boiler water temperature
 - EasyOpenTherm xxxx Thermostat RSSI: showing the WiFi signal strength of the connection with the router
-- EasyOpenTherm xxxx Boiler Flame: showing 'on' if the boiler is running for Central Heating or Domestic Hot Water, 'off' otherwise\
+- EasyOpenTherm xxxx Boiler Flame: showing 'on' if the boiler is running for Central Heating or Domestic Hot Water, 'off' otherwise

-The following sensors are optionally added:
+The following sensors are conditionally added:
 - EasyOpenTherm xxxx Boiler Domestic Hot Water: is only added if the boiler supports DHW, showing 'on' if the boiler is running for DHW
 - EasyOpenTherm xxxx Boiler Return Temperature: is only added if a return temperature sensor value can be read using the OpenTherm interface.
 It shows the temperature of the water returning to the boiler
 - EasyOpenTherm xxxx Boiler Flow Temperature: is only added if a flow temperature sensor value can be read using the OpenTherm interface.
 It shows the temperature of the water leaving the boiler